WilkoV/Fusion360_ExportIt/README.md

 Version Check Interval | Defines the polling interval in days.
 Minimal value = 1, maximal value = 30.
 Download URL | This field is only available if a new release can be downloaded.

-### Elements Of The Export Name
+## Elements Of The Export Name

-The export name is composed out of the prefix, the name and the suffix:
+The export name is composed out of the prefix, the name and the suffix.

 Group | Element | Configurable | Description
 ---------|----------|----------|---------